mmuratarat/mmuratarat.github.io/_posts/2018-12-21-cross-entropy.md

 * [tf.nn.softmax_cross_entropy_with_logits_v2](https://www.tensorflow.org/api_docs/python/tf/nn/softmax_cross_entropy_with_logits_v2){:target="_blank"}
 * [tf.losses.softmax_cross_entropy](https://www.tensorflow.org/api_docs/python/tf/losses/softmax_cross_entropy){:target="_blank"}

-These loss functions should be used for multinomial mutually exclusive classification, i.e. pick one out of N classes.
-Also applicable when N = 2.
+These loss functions should be used for multinomial mutually exclusive classification, i.e. pick one out of $N$ classes.
+Also applicable when $N = 2$.

 The labels must be one-hot encoded or can contain soft class probabilities: a particular example can belong to class A with 70% probability and class B with 30% probability.